hasangkz/custom-hooks/README.md

-# I created custom hooks for fetch and window functions.
+# I created custom hooks for fetch and window functions for react.